cyclonicalperson/custom-cipher-encrypter-decypter/README.md

 # cipher-encoder-decoder
-An encoder-decoder using a personally-made cipher for coded messages
+An Python program for encoding-decoding Serbian using a personally-made cipher for coded messages